Foundation Repair Dictionary

 A

-• Aggregate refers to sand, gravel, or crushed stone used in concrete mixes or as fill material beneath slabs and footings.
-It plays a role in strength, drainage, and load distribution, depending on how and where it’s used.
+Sand, gravel, or crushed stone used in concrete mixes or as fill material beneath slabs and footings.
+It plays a role in strength, drainage, and load distribution, depending on how and where it's used.

 Aggregate tends to matter most when issues involve drainage, slab support, or material breakdown.
 In many cases, it's background information rather than a direct indicator of a problem.

-• Allowable bearing pressure describes the amount of pressure soil is considered able to support under design conditions without excessive movement.
-It’s a conservative value used for design and evaluation, not a prediction of actual performance.
+The amount of pressure soil is considered able to support under design conditions without excessive movement.
+It's a conservative value used for design and evaluation, not a prediction of actual performance.

 Allowable bearing pressure tends to matter most during new construction, additions, or when significant changes in loading or soil conditions are being considered.
 For existing homes, observed movement is often more informative than calculated values alone.

-• Allowable settlement refers to the amount of foundation movement considered acceptable within design assumptions, without causing functional or structural concerns.
+The amount of foundation movement considered acceptable within design assumptions, without causing functional or structural concerns.
 It reflects tolerance, not an absence of movement.

 Allowable settlement tends to matter most when comparing expected movement to observed conditions over time.
 Movement within expected ranges may simply reflect normal foundation behavior.

-• Anchoring describes methods used to secure structural elements so they resist movement from soil pressure, moisture changes, or applied loads.
+Methods used to secure structural elements so they resist movement from soil pressure, moisture changes, or applied loads.
 Anchors may be part of original construction or added later.

 Anchoring tends to matter most when lateral forces are involved or when limiting future movement is the primary goal.
 Its presence alone doesn't indicate the severity of underlying conditions.